 Research indicates that interaction with therapy animals can temporarily affect the release of various neurotransmitters in the brain.
 Oxytocin levels (linked with bonding) and dopamine levels (involved in the reward-motivation system) are increased, while cortisol levels (an immunosuppressant associated with stress) are decreased.
 All of which are very beneficial to the patients.
 My goats gave me a happy distraction, helped me forget that I was in pain and kept me from feeling depressed.
 I want to pass along that gift so that my goats can help others!

-Just about any breed of goat can be trained as a therapy goat.
+Just about any breed of goat can be a therapy goat.
 I raise a few different breeds at my farm.
 Therapy goats need to be friendly and enjoy human contact.
 They should be raised from a young age to have as much human contact and affection as possible.
-They should be well-behaved in public.
-Wethers (a castrated goat) and does make the best therapy goats.

-- The simple act of petting animals releases an automatic relaxation response.
+- Just petting animals release a relaxation response.

 - Lowers anxiety and helps people relax.